shubham-murtadak/POExtractor-AI-Powered-Automated-Email-Monitoring-Smart-Purchase-Order-Parsing/README.md

      - **Word Documents** 📄

 3. **🔍 Intelligent PO Parsing**
-   - Powered by **LLaMA 3.2 fine-tuning** for classifying emails.
+   - Powered by **Fine Tune LLaMA 3.2** for classifying emails.
-   - **Gemini-1.5-flash** is used for precise data extraction from image POs.
+   - **Fine Tune LLAVA** is used for precise data extraction from image POs.
    - Integrates **LLaMA Parser** for extracting critical details from PDF POs like:
      - Customer PO Number
      - Item Name, Quantity, and Delivery Dates